 EmailOctopus, like most SaaS businesses, answer hundreds of questions from our customers a week.
-Occasionally those questions are frustrating or confusing but those customers are incredibly important to the business and we put them at the forefront of what we do.
-One way in which we help improve satisfaction and help retain users is by making the support process as streamlined as possible.
+Occasionally these questions are frustrating or confusing but these customers are incredibly important to the business and we put them at the forefront of what we do.
+One way in which we help improve satisfaction and retain users is by making the support process as streamlined as possible.

 We have an internal target at EmailOctopus to provide our customers with a response within an hour and a resolution within the day.
 To help us reach this target we set-up Slack notifications in our specific #Support channel for each new support ticket which comes in.